 Since 2002, a passenger excursion line, the SAM Shortline, has operated on HOG rails between Cordele, Americus, Plains, and President Jimmy Carter's boyhood home in Archery.

-The Heart of Georgia is owned by Americus-based Atlantic Western Transportation.
-The city was also home to HOG predecessors Americus, Preston & Lumpkin and Savannah, Americus & Montgomery.
+Until 2017 when it was sold to Genesee & Wyoming, the Heart of Georgia was owned by Americus-based Atlantic Western Transportation.
+Americus was also home to HOG predecessors Americus, Preston & Lumpkin and Savannah, Americus & Montgomery.

 Heart of Georgia Railroad website.